 Any race that immediately follows the most important race of the day is always likely to suffer in comparison to its forerunner, yet the similarities between the Foxhunter Chase and the Gold Cup are what make this one worth watching.
 Your average punter might think that the end of the day’s premier event means that the fun is over at Cheltenham for another year, but your more knowledgeable racegoers will know that this race could tell you a lot about the future.

 How do the amateur jockeys handle the pressure of riding the ‘mini Gold Cup’?
 Equally as important, how do the horses handle it?
 One thing you might want to make note of is the presence of any female jockeys entering the race.
 The Foxhunter Challenge Cup produced the Cheltenham Festival’s first ever winner when Caroline Beasley rode Eliogarty to victory in 1983, with seven races being won by women since then.
 That includes 2015 and 2016 victories for Nina Carberry and 2017’s win by Bryony Frost.
-In the previous 5 years to date the race has been won by a female jockey on four occasions.
+In the previous 7 years to date the race has been won by a female jockey on five occasions.

 Presume a case of ‘after the Lord Mayor’s show’ if you wish, but you’d be wrong to think that this is an unexciting race.
 Given that eight of the last twelve winners have had a starting price of 14/1 or higher, this could be an opportunity for a canny bettor to win themselves some decent money.